 Inversion is here.

 Close your eyes.

 Eyes wide shut.

 Hello, again.
 Have you seen it?
 That shining and blinding radiance I see every morning poking through the window, it perfectly complements the emptiness I daily feel within me.
 It’s everything I witness when I wake up.
-It’s there as a reminder of this permanent agony rooted in my being, which roots slowly absorb my existence by feeding on it.
+It’s there as a reminder of this ordeal rooted in my being, which roots slowly absorb my existence by feeding on it.

 I heard you howling.
 That loud but muted sound nobody else can listen to.
 The everlasting and desperate roar woken me up.